-Further, we have an effective Registration Statement on Form S-4 filed on September 3, 2010, with respect to the offer and sale of up to 20 million shares of BGC Class A common stock from time to time in connection with business combination transactions, including acquisitions of other businesses, assets, properties or securities.
-As of March 31, 2023, we have issued an aggregate of 17.9 million shares of BGC Class A common stock under this Form S-4 Registration Statement.
-Additionally, on September 13, 2019, we filed a Registration Statement on Form S-4, with respect to the offer and sale of up to 20 million shares of Class A common stock from time to time in connection with business combination transactions, including acquisitions of other businesses, assets, properties or securities.
-As of March 31, 2023, we have not issued any shares of BGC Class A common stock under this Form S-4 Registration Statement.
-We also have an effective shelf Registration Statement on Form S-3 pursuant to which we can offer and sell up to 10 million shares of BGC Class A common stock under the BGC Partners, Inc. Dividend Reinvestment and Stock Purchase Plan.
-As of March 31, 2023, we have issued 0.8 million shares of BGC Class A common stock under the Dividend Reinvestment and Stock Purchase Plan.
+On September 3, 2010, BGC Partners filed a Registration Statement on Form S-4 with respect to the offer and sale of up to 20 million shares of BGC Class A common stock from time to time in connection with business combination transactions, including acquisitions of other businesses, assets, properties or securities.
+As of June 30, 2023, BGC Partners had issued all 20.0 million shares of BGC Class A common stock under this registration statement.

+On September 13, 2019, BGC Partners filed a Registration Statement on Form S-4 (the "2019 S-4 Registration Statement"), with respect to the offer and sale of up to 20 million shares of BGC Class A common stock from time to time in connection with business combination transactions, including acquisitions of other businesses, assets, properties or securities.
+As of June 30, 2023, BGC Partners had issued an aggregate of 2.3 million shares of BGC Class A common stock under the 2019 Form S-4 Registration Statement.
+On July 3, 2023, in connection with the Corporate Conversion, BGC Group filed a post-effective amendment to the 2019 S-4 Registration Statement, pursuant to which it adopted the 2019 S-4 Registration Statement as its own registration statement.

+On June 24, 2011, BGC Partners filed a Registration Statement on Form S-3 (the "DRIP Registration Statement"), with respect to the offer and sale of up to 10 million shares of BGC Class A common stock under the BGC Partners Dividend Reinvestment and Stock Purchase Plan.
+As of June 30, 2023, BGC Partners had issued 0.8 million shares of BGC Class A common stock under the Dividend Reinvestment and Stock Purchase Plan.
+On July 3, 2023, in connection with the Corporate Conversion, BGC Group filed a post-effective amendment to the DRIP Registration Statement, pursuant to which it adopted the DRIP Registration Statement as its own registration statement.
+Also in connection with the Corporate Conversion, BGC Group assumed and adopted the BGC Partners Dividend Reinvestment and Stock Purchase Plan, as amended and restated as the BGC Group, Inc. Amended and Restated Dividend Reinvestment and Stock Purchase Plan.